MichelleHovendal/Restaurant-Guide/content/post/Reviews.md

 ---

 ## Fake reviews
 In this section the fake reviews are detected.
-That is, the 20% reviews that are most likely to be fake reviews, are detected as fake reviews.
-In that way you will able to find you restaurant based on what is detected as the real reviews.
+Based on research studies, it is said that 20% of the reviews are most likely to be fake reviews.
+In that way you will able to find you restaurant based on what is detected as the real reviews. (? - Tror ikke jeg forstår)

-In the plot below is shown the percentage of fake reviws.
-The four tabs show percentage fake reviews within some feature; either stars, type of restaurant, type of kitchen or state.
+In the plot below, it is shown the percentage of fake reviws over different categories.
+The four tabs show the percentage of fake reviews within some feature; either stars, type of restaurant, type of kitchen or state.
 For example for the fake reviews within stars, it is the percentage fake reviews of reviews giving that particular star.

+**MÅSKE NÆVNE MODELLEN?
+OG HVORFOR DEN ER GOD TIL FAKE REVIEWS?**

+**JEG HAVDE FORVENTET AT FLERE FAKE REVIEWS LÅ I DEN HØJE ELLER LAVE ENDE, ER DET BARE MIG ELLER?**

 <script type="text/javascript" src="https://cdn.pydata.org/bokeh/release/bokeh-1.4.0.min.js"></script>
 <script type="text/javascript">